nathancarter/how2data/database/static/acknowledgments.md

 [Here's an example.](/how-to-compare-two-nested-linear-models-in-r)
 Scroll to the bottom of it to see the authors.

-The following people have each contributed at least one solution.
+A complete list of authors who have contributed solutions so far appears below.
+Want to become one of them?
+[Here's how!](../contributing)

 CONTRIBUTORS_LIST

-Want to contribute content?
-[Here's how!](../contributing)

 ## Advisors